 In a further example of our contradictory nature, we humans have found ways to counter the destructive effects of our mistakes.
 In Africa, solar ovens and lamps generate light and heat without using polluting energy sources like wood and rubber or even dangerous ones like scavenged jet fuel.
 The Wello venture, founded to create a wheel that holds water, allows people to roll rather than carry larger loads of water from the local well or river.
-This equals greater productivity and better sanitation that impacts entire communities throughout Africa and Southeast Asia.
+It means higher productivity and better sanitation that impacts entire communities throughout Africa and Southeast Asia.

 The automobile industry demonstrates another example of this trend to curb the profligate waste of the mid-and-late 20th century.
-Building a new car from scratch takes massive amounts of energy and materials, and recycling those materials to build new cars has been a multibillion dollar industry for decades.
+Building a new car from scratch takes massive amounts of energy and materials, and recycling those materials to create new vehicles has been a multibillion-dollar industry for decades.
 Recently, car manufacturers have addressed the recycling issue more holistically.
-Volvo and Toyota now make cars out of 95% recycled parts, and most major manufacturers include steps in their design intended to make their vehicles easier to recycle than before.
+Volvo and Toyota now make cars out of 95% recycled parts, and most significant manufacturers include steps in their design intended to make their vehicles more accessible to recycle than before.

-There’s the conundrum of producing hybrid cars which is more pollution intensive than production of conventional cars.
-The incorporated innovative technology and rarer resources call for more expensive production and disposal costs—not only from a monetary point of view but composite components are not accepted by regular waste handling companies, and frequently transported by workers who are both under-trained and poorly equipped.
+There’s the problem of producing hybrid cars which are more pollution-intensive than the production of conventional vehicles.
+The innovative incorporated technology and rarer resources call for more expensive production and disposal costs.
+Regular waste handling companies do not accept composite components and those that do have higher prices.
+Frequently transported by workers who are both under-trained and poorly equipped.

-Our consumption of fossil fuels has led to acid rain, smog and global warming even in countries with advanced emission regulations.
-In response to those dangers, we have begun investing significant money and manpower into developing safe, renewable sources of energy including wind, tidal, solar and biofuels.
+Our consumption of fossil fuels has led to acid rain, smog, and global warming even in countries with advanced emission regulations.
+In response to those dangers, we have begun investing significant money and human resources into developing safe, renewable sources of energy, including wind, tidal, solar, and biofuels.

-People are also working to use the gifts of the Land more effectively.
-In Indonesia, Germany and the United Kingdom, companies are recovering wood from fallen trees and turning them into beautiful furniture without having to contribute to the global deforestation epidemic.
-Throughout the developed world, entire movements including the “Freegans” and “Voluntary Simplicity” choose to live while consuming as little as possible, and by reusing and recycling as much as they can.
+People are also working on using the gifts of the land more effectively.
+In Indonesia, Germany, and the United Kingdom, companies are recovering wood from fallen trees and turning them into beautiful furniture without having to contribute to the global deforestation epidemic.
+Throughout the developed world, entire movements, including the “Freegans” and “Voluntary Simplicity” choose to live while consuming as little as possible, and by reusing and recycling as much as they can.
 One company has built a world-spanning business out of turning recycled water bottles into fleece outerwear, recycling 80 million plastic bottles each year.

 Striking a Balance?

-“Impressive,” Galacti says, “our audit of land is finished—for now.”
+“Impressive,” Galacti says, “we’ve finished our audit of land—for now.”

-On one hand, man grows immense amounts of food from the Land, while on the other we let so much go to waste.
-With mineral resources, we build great structures and wondrous technologies, but we won’t open the windows to let in fresh air because we prefer expensive air conditioning.We can grow vast amounts of food from the Land, and let so much go to waste Click To Tweet
+On the one hand, man grows immense amounts of food from the land, while on the other we let so much go to waste.
+With mineral resources, we build magnificent structures and wondrous technologies, but we won’t open the windows to let in the fresh air because we prefer expensive air conditioning.We can grow vast amounts of food from the Land, and let so much go to waste Click To Tweet

 The glass is both half full and half empty.
 The real question is: are we filling it or emptying it?